 Chapter 17 Apriori and Post-Hoc Comparisons

-This chapter is about how to test hypotheses on data from ANOVA designs that are more specific than the omnibus test which just tests if the means are significantly different from each other.
-Examples include comparing just two of the means, or comparing one mean (e.g. a control condition) to all of the other means.
+ANOVA tells us that at least one mean differs, but it does not tell us which means differ.
+To answer that question, we use comparisons.
+This chapter is about how to test hypotheses that are more specific than the original omnibus ANOVA.
+Examples include comparing just two of the means, or comparing one mean (e.g. a control condition) to each of the other means.

 \[1-(1-0.05)^{10} = 0.401\]